 If a current family does not apply for tuition assistance by March 31, then they become obligated to pay the full tuition for the next school year, even if they do not receive any tuition assistance.

 If a current family applies by the March 31 deadline, they may choose to un-enroll their student if they do not receive the amount needed and no tuition for the following school year will be charged.
 A family has three business days to accept or decline their scholarship once they are notified.

 |New Families||New families should apply to FACTS at the same time they apply to Geneva.|

 The admission office will notify families regarding a student's acceptance, and the business office will notify families regarding tuition assistance.
-After hearing from both offices, families will have three business days to enroll their student(s).
+After hearing from both offices, families will have three business days to accept or decline their scholarship.

 |April 30 or within a week of FACTS application|

 Step Up For Students Scholarships